matthiewbhaines/CandidacyJournalClub/Hwang2018Notes.md

 ![*Abstract of Hwang et al. (2018)*](C:/Users/Matthiew/Documents/Research/Candidacy/JournalClub/CandidacyJournalClub/Hwang18Abstract.png)

 # Glossary/Abbreviations:
-- haplotype
+- haplotype - a group of SNPs ([NIH lecture](https://youtu.be/HHvdupHgeFg?si=zvgAl1gHi0-YxVmt))
-- TAS2R
+- TAS2R - a gene
-- T2R
+- T2R - a protein
 - multivariate associated analysis
 - genome-wide association study (GWAS)
 - minor allele frequency (MAF)
 - pleiotropy
+- single nucleotide polymorphism (SNP): a single change in a base pair

 # Introduction
 - bitterness perception is partially determined by genetics
   + genetic effect is estimated to be between 36% and 73%
 - *TAS2R* is a gene; *T2R* is the protein product
+- bitter taste perception has been correlated with disease status and certain surgical outcomes, so it is important to understand bitterness perception in the interest in personalizing medicine
 - what is a **haplotype**?
 - PROP is associated with TAS2R38
 - Quinine (Q) is associated with TAS2R19